History of GST, Background of GST, history of gst worldwide 2020

-History of GST, Historical Background of GST (Goods and Service Tax).
-Check Status of GST Law 2017, GST Journey so far.
+History of GST worldwide, Historical Background of GST (Goods and Service Tax).
+Check Status of GST Law 2020, GST Journey so far.
 GST History in India, France is the first country in the world, which has implemented GST in 1954.
 In India Finance Ministry has placed 122nd Constitution Amendment Bill in Lok Sabha in 19th December, 2014.
 The Government of India has appointed various committees , task force to give their views to introduce a vibrant and modern Indirect Tax Structure in India, some of views are ;

 The long-awaited GST regime is all set to roll out with the President assent to the following four GST related Bills :

 - The Integrated GST Bill, 2017

 - Union Territory GST Bill, 2017